 Cream in hot chocolate

-Just like French/Parisian hot chocolate I, and the Belgians, use real chocolate and not cocoa powder.
-The use of heavy cream (double cream) makes it thick, rich, creamy and velvety so the rich chocolate flavor lingers on the tongue like your own private chocolate festival.
+Just like French Parisian hot chocolate, I use real chocolate – never cocoa powder.
+A little heavy cream (double cream) turns it into a thick, rich, velvety dream, letting the chocolate flavor linger on your tongue.

 Can I use baking chocolate for hot chocolate?